ICICLE Hashing in Rust

 use icicle_runtime::memory::HostSlice;

-let batch = 1 << 10;
+let batch = 1 << 10; // Number of hashes to compute in a single batch

-let inputs = ScalarCfg::generate_random(batch * arity);
+let inputs = ScalarCfg::generate_random(batch * t);

 poseidon_hasher